 Day trading is not a form of investment.
 It is not part of the stock/bond portfolio that you have for retirement.

-Day trading is risky business and you stand to lose everything if you fail.
+Day trading is risky, and you stand to lose everything (and more) if you fail.

-2. Day trading is not gambling
+#2: Day trading is not gambling

 If you are not going to take it seriously and put in hard work, do not even start.

 Imagine all the contingencies and plan for them.
-Plan even for what you are leaving unplanned, which means planning when to use your discretion.
+Plan even for what you leave unplanned, which means planning when to use your discretion.